Locomotive 3001 project

 Due to an increase in visitation to the NSW Rail Museum, locomotive 3001 has been selected to undergo restoration.
 The engine will be used to haul passenger trains along the Thirlmere Heritage Railway, with potential use on occasional main line trips throughout NSW in the longer term.

-Help us restore locomotive 3001 by March 2020 by donating today!
+Help us restore locomotive 3001 by donating today!

 ABOUT LOCOMOTIVE 3001